-The catalyst for the preparation of this Development Plan was the rezoning and introduction of the DPO to the growth area through Amendment C48 to the Latrobe Planning Scheme
+The catalyst for the preparation of this Development Plan was the rezoning and introduction of the DPO to the growth area through Amendment C48 to the Latrobe Planning Scheme.

 Concurrent to Amendment C48, an initial draft Development Plan for the growth area was prepared for Council by EarthTech in 2006.
-Council requested that this plan would be approved as part of the Amendment process in order to fast track the planning process and respond to the shortfall in available zoned land in Morwell maintaining the following elements of the Earth Tech Plan that represent good planning and design for this significant future residential area:
+Council requested that this plan would be approved as part of the Amendment process in order to fast track the planning process and respond to the shortfall in available zoned land in Morwell.